The best portable induction hobs that are energy-efficient and easy to use anywhere

 Both the alarm and the fan are noisy on this one, so not ideal if loud sounds irritate you

-We found that the initial setup was a bit fiddly, with the controls taking a bit of getting used to (the instruction manual wasn’t the clearest we’ve experienced).
+I found that the initial setup was a bit fiddly, with the controls taking a bit of getting used to (the instruction manual wasn’t the clearest we’ve experienced).
 However, once mastered it became quick and easy to get everyday use from and the clever addition of a timer meant that we could pop food on and not have to worry about it overcooking while we got on with other jobs.

 As with a lot of other portable induction fans, this is a bit noisy.
 The fan whirrs whenever it’s on (and can carry on afterwards too for a while as it cools) plus the beep that’s triggered when you turn it on or change a setting is startlingly loud, making us think this wouldn’t be ideal for families where anyone has sensory issues.
-The cable is fairly short too, but we didn’t mind this as it meant it was neat and tidy, making it simple to store away.
+The cable is fairly short too, but I didn’t mind this as it meant it was neat and tidy, making it simple to store away.

-Overall, we were impressed with this compact, powerful induction hob and thought it would be a great buy for everyone from students through to pensioners who are looking for a portable and low-energy addition to their kitchen.
+Overall, I were impressed with this compact, powerful induction hob and thought it would be a great buy for everyone from students through to pensioners who are looking for a portable and low-energy addition to their kitchen.

 The best budget portable induction hob